Hellorge/gogogo/docs/steps.md

 3. Optimize template parsing:
 Parse templates once at startup and store them in memory.

-4. Implement response compression:
-Use gzip compression for responses to reduce bandwidth and improve loading times.

-5. Use a more efficient router:
-Consider using a high-performance router like `httprouter` or `fasthttp` for faster request routing.

 6. Implement aggressive caching headers:
 Set appropriate caching headers to allow client-side caching of static assets.